jimasp/behave-vsc/README.md

   - B. Consider if you can use a naming scheme for feature subfolders/files that will allow you to leverage the filtering above the test tree in the test explorer UI to enable you to run just those tests.

-  - C. Run tagged tests:
-    - Via the `Run Tests with Tags` profile in the test explorer (or via the `>` and `Execute using profile` in the feature file itself).
+  - C. Via the `Run Tests with Tags` run profile in the test explorer (or via the `>` and `Execute using profile` in the feature file itself).
 Note that this can be further filtered by your selection in the test tree.

-    - Via run profiles.
+  - D. Via custom (reusable) run profiles.
 Use the `runProfiles` setting to set up run profiles in the test explorer.
-Remember however that (a) the test tree selection determines the behave command line, and (b) the UI will only update the tests you filtered/selected in the test tree.
-This combination actually makes it very flexible, e.g. you can select to run a single folder of feature tests with a given tag.
+Combining test tree selection with run profiles makes a very flexible combination, e.g. you can select to run a single folder of feature tests with a given tag.
 An example `runProfiles` section might look like this:

       ```json
       // settings.json